Codeception/Codeception/docs/modules/Yii2.md

 ### seeOptionIsSelected

-Checks if option is selected in select field.
+Checks that the given option is selected.

 ``` php
 <?php